 This paper presents a fast and easily implementable path tracking algorithm for robots.
-Usually, for a path tracking problem, the goal is to move on a predefined path, while the joint velocities and accelerations are kept within their limits.
+Usually, for a path tracking problem, the goal is to move the robot on a predefined path, while the joint velocities and accelerations are kept within their limits.
 This paper deals with the extended case, constraining the forces applied to the objects at the manipulator.
-First, a problem with a special set of constraints is presented and a sequential solver method is formulated.
+First, a problem with a special set of constraints is presented, and a sequential solver method is formulated.
 The presented sequential solver algorithm has significant computational benefits compared to the direct transcription approach.
-Then a practical example is introduced where the proposed algorithm can be applied.
-At last the algorithm is validated by real-life experimental results with a 6-DoF robotic arm.
+Then, a practical example is introduced where the proposed algorithm can be applied.
+At last, the algorithm is validated by real-life experimental results with a six degrees-of-freedom robotic arm.